 Gathering Your Pieces

-Do you have an old piece that you’re dying to have the star of your wall, are you going for a theme, or do you have a key piece, or pieces that you’re wanting to highlight?
+Do you have an old piece that you’re dying to have the star of your wall, are you going for a theme, or do you have a key piece or pieces that you’re wanting to highlight?
+You might even have a prized collection of motivational posters that you want to display.
 Gathering your pieces is a fun part of the process, and may come along a lot faster than assembling the wall itself.
 Often times everyone has that one piece that they want to be the star of your wall.
 You need to make sure that you have at least one large piece to be your anchor or centerpiece.
 Having a proper balance, and variety of shapes and sizes can help bring everything together.
 Having too many large pieces will make the gallery wall seem heavy.
 Having some smaller and medium sized pieces will bring the balance and flow that you’re looking for when creating a gallery wall.

 Sometimes you may not have all of the pieces that you want to use on your wall; if you don’t, that’s okay!
 Sometimes when creating your gallery wall you’ll have a few pieces, and then you notice that you need some more to help complete the scene.
 Once you see those open spaces you can start to find the things that you need to fill them in.
 Gathering your gallery wall pieces can be a fun and exciting part of the process.
 The key is to have fun, and choose pieces that work together, and that speak to you.

 Using Patterns and Templates